isundaylee/stun/README.md

 `stun` (Simple TUNnel), as its name stands, is a simple layer-3 network tunnel written in C++.
 It allows you to easily establish a network tunnel between two computers, and route packets through them.

+Each `stun` tunnel consists of two ends: 1) the server, which listens for incoming tunneling requests, and 2) the client, which connects to a server to establish a tunnel.
+A `stun` server is also capable of serving as a router that provides Internet access for its clients via itself.

+Currently `stun` supports the following platforms:

+- Linux (client and server)
+- macOS (client only)
+- iOS (client only)
+- FreeBSD (client only)

 ## Installation

 ### macOS